Techies01TC/Stylegan_Color_Gender_Control/README.md

 -Download the <a href="https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl" target="_blank">Pre-Trained</a> pickle file from online drive. and place the file inside repo folder.

--Open gender_color.py and select the required Row seeds for selecting ethinicity.
-The reult will be with two faces with opposite genders
+-Open gender_color.py and select the required Row seed for selecting ethinicity.
+The two images with opposite genders are generated as final output.

 #Row Seeds for selecting Ethiniciy: